Talent & Leadership

 Compensation in the New World of Work

-As companies look towards planning financial budgets for 2021, there are new and unexpected challenges for employers given the increasing prevalence of remote work and welcomed new focus on pay equity.
+As companies look toward planning financial budgets for 2021, there are new and unexpected challenges for employers given the increasing prevalence of remote work and welcomed new focus on pay equity.
 We’ve brought together leaders in compensation and human resources to discuss solutions for employers and employees.
-M13 Partner and Head of Talent, Matt Hoffman, hosted a discussion with bethanye McKinney Blount and Samantha Feldman for a deep-dive into compensation for a changing workforce.

 On the importance of compensation philosophy: